yuantianle/yuantianle.github.io/docs/2_Software_Engineering/Terminal/contents.md

           1. Use [`source`](#source).
 Source it immediately!

-          2. Make it executable with `chmod 7xx …`.
+          2. Make it executable with `chmod 7xx <script_name>`.
 Then run it in any way below.
 Let's assume the script is named `Donow`:

             - **Add script path** into `PATH`.
 Then Run it with script name. **e.g.:** `$ Donow`
             - Run **relative path**. **e.g.:** `$ ./Donow`